 Even though the two products look almost identical, you may notice a big difference in how much they weigh.
 Lighter-weight plumbing supplies are often made of plastic or other cheap parts.
 So while the two may look similar, the weight of the item can’t be disguised.
 You can check the weight of plumbing supplies by simply picking them up in the store or by reading the product description online.
 This most often applies to shower valves, faucets, and faucet cartridges.

 Check the Inside of the Toilet

-Making sure a toilet is high quality can be trickier than faucets and drains.
+Making sure a toilet is of high quality can be trickier than faucets and drains.
 Even if the toilet is made of sturdy porcelain, it may not be a high-quality toilet.
 To check for quality, be sure to open the back of the toilet and inspect what the flushing mechanisms are made of.
-A quality toilet will have brass and quality plastic mechanisms, while a lower-quality toilet will have metals that will potentially rust overtime and lower quality plastics.
-Low-quality toilets may also not have internal glazing like a quality toilet.
+A quality toilet will have brass and quality plastic mechanisms, while a lower-quality toilet will have metals that will potentially rust over time and lower quality plastics.
+Low-quality toilets may also not have internal glazing like quality toilets.

 Do Your Research and Avoid Costly Mistakes

 Low-quality plumbing supplies are often not worth the low upfront price.
 You will most likely get to replace the parts sooner due to wear and tear or pay for costly repairs when something goes wrong.
 When purchasing plumbing supplies, avoid plastics whenever possible.
 Make sure to choose quality products and ensure they come with extended warranties to protect your wallet and your plumbing.